yubowen-ph/yubowen-ph.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a Ph.D. student in the [Institute of Information Engineering](https://iie.ac.cn/), [Chinese Academy of Sciences](https://ucas.ac.cn/), under the supervision of Associate Researcher.
 [Tingwen Liu](https://scholar.google.com/citations?user=JqOOSuIAAAAJ) and Researcher.
 [Bin Wang](https://scholar.google.com/citations?user=tDajnHEAAAAJ).
 I received my Bachelor's degree from [Central South University](http://en.csu.edu.cn) in Changsha, China in 2017.
 My research interests mainly lie in **Information Extraction**, but also include Metric Learning and Unsupervised Learning.
-Up to now, I have published several papers in the world top conferences such as AAAI, IJCAI, ECAI.
+Up to now, I have published several papers in the world top conferences such as ACL, AAAI, IJCAI and ECAI.
+I am a program committee member of top conferences such as ECML-PKDD.
 <!-- title: "About me ([Curriculum Vitae](https://lijian.ac.cn/files/cv/UCAS_PhD_lijian.pdf))" -->

 <!-- # Research -->